Birdo1221/HWID-Lookup/README.md

 The application also saves this information to a CSV file for future reference.

 **Please Note:** Currently, the application is limited to hardware checking functionality only.
-It does **not** include any HWID spoofing features, and the spoofing logic is yet to be implemented.
+It does **not** include any HWID spoofing features.

 ## Features